 Delmarva Dental Services is excited about our 3D Dental Scanner.
 Cone beam computerized tomography (CBCT), or 3D for short, is a refinement to the computerized assisted tomography (CAT scan) used in medicine.
 The main difference is that the dental 3D CBCT is a highly focused beam to a small area, which drastically reduces the radiation exposure.
 (See “X-ray Exposure”, “Radiation Table”).
 It is an important tool in dentistry because it shows teeth and jaws in 3 dimensions instead of the typical 2 dimension.
-It can show the actual size of roots on teeth to be extracted, proximity of roots to the maxillary sinus, bone width prior to implant surgery, and abscesses on teeth that don’t appear on conventional x-rays.
+It can show the actual size of roots on teeth to be extracted, proximity of roots to the maxillary sinus, bone width prior to implant placement, and abscesses on teeth that don’t appear on conventional x-rays.
 There is also program that can show a 3 dimensional model of the scanned area.
 We can virtually place dental implants in the 3D model and make surgical guides prior to implant placement.
-This makes implant surgery more predictable, more accurate, less timely, less invasive, less uncomfortable and more successful.
+This makes implant procedures more predictable, more accurate, less timely, less invasive, less uncomfortable and more successful.

 “See the after before you begin.”
 Cosmetic imaging is the use of a computer and a photograph of a patient where the teeth can be altered to show what the teeth would look like after a particular cosmetic dentistry enhancement.
 In this way a patient can compare before and after photos prior to having any treatment done.
 Teeth can be lightened, straightened, widened, lengthened, shortened, and spaces closed.
 Smiles can be broadened and made to look younger.
 Several photos can be shown of several treatment options.
-A patient can decide among bleaching, bonding, crowning, veneering, braces or combinations of these.
+A patient can decide among bleaching, crowning, veneering, braces, or combinations of these.
 When cosmetic imaging is used, a person can truly make an informed decision about what cosmetic treatment would best meet their desires.